-If you are a longtime insured, or you have received this publication for any length of time, you know that I frequently mention that the competitiveness and quality of your insurance program isn't determined by the price you pay your insurance company, but rather the value that your hard earned premium payments produce.
-In other words, what are you getting in return for your premium dollars?
+If you have received this publication for any length of time, you know that I frequently mention that the competitiveness and quality of an insurance program isn't determined by the price paid to the insurance company, but rather the value that the hard earned premium payments produce.
+In other words, what are your clients getting in return for their premium dollars?
 Is it just coverage?
 All too often price is the only thing that many insureds consider and, to be honest, they don't do a very good job in comparing coverages.
 Their insurance review turns into more of a price comparison based on the belief that the coverages and services (risk management, customer service and claims) from two competing insurance companies are similar in nature.
 Nothing could be further from the truth.

 Even here at PLM, the small committee responsible for buying reinsurance coverage can spend better than \$50 million dollars each year doing so.
 Do we look at price?
 Yes.
 Do we make a decision with whom to place our reinsurance based solely on price review?
 NO!
-We look at what services the reinsurance broker and companies provide, their financial viability, and whether or not they understand the lumber industry and YOU - our insureds.
-In short, we are looking at the entire deal and trying to create long-term, mutually beneficial relationships.
-You may think insurance is a commodity, but we disagree.
+We look at what services the reinsurance broker and companies provide, their financial viability, and whether or not they understand the lumber industry and our insureds.
+In short, we are looking at the entire deal and trying to create longterm, mutually beneficial relationships.

 For nearly 125 years, Pennsylvania Lumbermens has always made it our priority to provide value well past what any simple premium comparison will show.
-We have always felt that it has been about our business development and loss control representatives' ability to assist you in basic risk management techniques.
-It is our expertise in the niche and our understanding of you and your business that allow us to help you determine how you can choose to assume risk with which you're comfortable, reduce risk with which you're uncomfortable, or avoid risks that cannot be managed.
+We have always felt that it has been about our business development and loss control representatives' ability to assist you and your clients in basic risk management techniques.
+It is our expertise in the niche and our understanding of their business that allow us to help them determine how they can choose to assume risk with which they're comfortable, reduce risk with which they're uncomfortable, or avoid risks that cannot be managed.
 Though this has always been our goal, we recognize the need to formalize this program and this process.
 If we are going to visit our insureds, we must ensure that we visit all of our insureds at each of their locations.
 With this concept in mind, the plan we call The Relationship Enhancement Program took root.